LA Hacks is...

 Here, in the entertainment capital of the world, you have access to the movers and shakers of the industry.
 Strive to break the molds of entertainment and enhance it with technology.

 Frequently Asked Questions.

 Who can attend?

 All students are welcome!
 This includes university undergrads, graduate students, and high school students.
-Whether you’re building your first website, dabbling in Photoshop, or hacking with an Oculus Rift, LA Hacks welcomes you.
+Whether you’re building your first website, dabbling in Photoshop, or making the next cryptocurrency, LA Hacks welcomes you.

 What can my team build?